mundialis/grass-gis-helpers/How-to-create-a-GRASS-GIS-addon.md

 - Add / update README.md in project repositories which use this addon.

 ### Cleanup

 - Delete "old" code from internal repository
 - Add hint to internal repository README that the addon was moved and where to find it
+- Adjust README.md in actinia-assets/grass-gis-addons
+- Adjust deployments which use the addon, if applicable

+- Delete "old" code from internal repository
+- Add hint to internal repository README that the addon was moved and where to find it